-Most of the WordPress users install and deactivate plugins regularly.
-These plugins rely on WordPress database and even after getting deactivated they leave junk data behind which requires cleanup.
-This data is needed in case you decide to reactivate the plugin in the future but it’s totally useless if you simply do not want to use it anymore.
+Most users install and deactivate WordPress plugins regularly.
+These plugins rely on the WordPress database and even after getting deactivated, they leave junk data that requires cleanup.
+This data is needed if you decide to re-activate the plugin.

 Why Speed is Crucial for SEO & UX?